Sov-trotter/Sov-trotter/README.md

 The alias Sov-trotter has a `klingon`origin and so does the above statement.

-Currently working on The Julia Language, because speed. ;)
+Currently catering for my love of open-source, while working on The Julia Language, because speed. ;)
 ![Ah you're right on, you're right on!](https://github.com/Sov-trotter/Sov-trotter/blob/master/test.png)